-At this point Cappe et al. \cite{Cappe} argue that since in their case the process was started at inifinity and the process is homogeneous the expected value over $Y_i$ is always the same by stationarity, and $Y_i$ can be exchanged by $Y_1$.
-Since argueing for stationarity is more of stretch for us, we also take the supremum over $Y$ and remember that that set is also finite.
+At this point \citet{Cappe} argue that since in their case the process was started at inifinity and the process is homogeneous the expected value over $Y_i$ is always the same by stationarity, and $Y_i$ can be exchanged by $Y_1$.
+Since arguing for stationarity is difficult in a POMPDP setting, we also take the supremum over $Y$ and remember that this set is also finite so that

 We now deal with the sum of $\rho$ to different powers.